JuliaDiff/TaylorSeries.jl/paper/paper.md

-`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform accurate integration of ODEs using Taylor's method, including jet transport techniques, and of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl), which allows to obtain rigorous polynomial approximations of functions.
+`TaylorSeries.jl` is a core component of [`TaylorIntegration.jl`](https://github.com/PerezHz/TaylorIntegration.jl) [@TaylorIntegration], whose aim is to perform accurate integration of ODEs using the Taylor method, including jet transport techniques, and of [`TaylorModels.jl`](https://github.com/JuliaIntervals/TaylorModels.jl), which allows to obtain rigorous polynomial approximations of functions.